strahl2e/Shrinkage-Algorithms-for-MMSE-Covariance-Estimation/README.md

  - MSE_simulations.m - The mean-square error (MSE) simulations for covariance estimation from the paper.

  - PortfolioManShrinkCovEst.m - Applying methods to stock portfolio management, where investments can be balanced based on negative correlation estimates to reduce risk.

-Application to financial portfolio managament as an example of the utility of these algorithms in a real-world setting.